spsanderson/healthyR.ai/cran-comments.md

 ## R CMD check results

-0 errors | 2 warnings | 1 note
+0 errors | 1 warnings | 0 note

-* This is a new release.

-Update package to 0.0.2
+Update package to 0.0.3

+The warnings and issues have been fixed.
+Resubmitting 11/23/2021